lunarc/lunarc_docs/docs/guides/intro.md

-This section provides guides to additional topics not covered in the other sections of the documentation.
+This section contains guides for a number of different topics, including Linux basics, advanced systems usage. special software and help for developers.